SashaaChrr/SashaaChrr/README.md

 DO NOT....

-🚫DNI Shadria, Sonails, and all disgusting ahh ships like adult x child, ppl makes me uncomfortable, sexualizing, 🔞, copycat, toxic ppl !!!
+🚫DNI Shadria, Sonails, and all disgusting ahh ships like adult x child, ppl makes me uncomfortable, sexualizing, 🔞, copycat, toxic ppl and phedophile !!!
                              —————✦—————

 🚫DNC(COPY) UNLESS YOU HAD MY PERMISSION, FRIENDS OR INSPO!!!